saulmontealvo/saulmontealvo/README.md

 ## Projects

-I have many cool project but they are not ready for the public, so come back for cool projects
+I have many cool projects but they are not ready for the public, so come back for cool projects

 ## Github Stats